goinfinite/ez/README.md

 Replace `the_github_key` with the path to your private key and remember to chmod the key to 400.

-9. Install a few Go packages and clone the SFM repository:
+9. Install a few Go packages and clone the FLEET repository:

 ```
 go install github.com/swaggo/swag/cmd/swag@latest